God is like …

 Finally, there was one bear left over, a tiny brown bear with just one button eye.
 “O.K.” thought Shawna, “this bear could be a present …”

-And Shawna began to tuck him into her schoolbag.
+And Shaina began to tuck him into her schoolbag.

-Then Shawna’s brother began to sing a little song:
+Then Shaina’s brother began to sing a little song:

-Over and over he sang, “Shawna’s giving leftovers …!”
+Over and over he sang, “Shaina’s giving leftovers …!”

 Leftovers!
-Shawna really didn’t want to give leftovers!
+Shaina really didn’t want to give leftovers!

 She pulled the little bear out of her schoolbag and …